 In order to meet the needs of all our pupils we aim to:

-- Get to know our pupils in a holistic way - meeting with parents and relevant agencies in Person Centred Planning meetings in order that high quality teaching, adapting the curriculum and resources ensure pupils can access the curriculum.
+- Get to know our pupils really well and in a holistic way.
+We meet with parents and relevant agencies in Person Centred Planning meetings and plan from these for high quality teaching, adaptions of the curriculum and resources so that we ensure pupils can access the curriculum.

-- Use pupil-friendly targets and needs-based One Page Profiles and individual learning plans.
+- Use pupil-friendly targets and needs-based One Page Profiles alongside individual learning plans.
 Where necessary we issue Individual Development Plans and involve pupils, parents and staff to write, implement and review them.

-- Assess and review the learning of our ALN pupils, using that information to inform future planning and teaching.
+- Continualy assess and review the learning of our ALN pupils, using the information gained to inform future planning and teaching.

-- When appropriate, teaching assistants support ALN pupils.
+- Ensure teaching assistants support ALN pupils when needed.

 - Hold pupil progress meetings for teachers and teaching assistants with the ALNCo, to review pupils, interventions and resources and to adapt provision where necessary.

-- We support our families of pupils with ALN, and families are also advised of other services and organisations which may offer further advice and support.
+- Provide strong support for the families of pupils with ALN, and families are also advised of other services and organisations which may offer further advice and support.

-- We evaluate the progress and impact of our intervention groups and strategies on a termly basis.
+- Evaluate the progress and impact of our intervention groups and strategies on a termly basis.

 - Use ICT (both hardware and software) to promote access to the curriculum.

-- Whole school policies such as those for behaviour, anti-bullying and ALN are evaluated on a regular basis with a focus on the impact upon pupils with ALN.
+- Regularly evaluate and update whole school policies such as those for behaviour, anti-bullying and ALN with the focus being on the impact upon pupils with ALN.
 Pupils are involved with this process.

 - Ensure our school activities and trips are accessible to all pupils.

-- Hold termly review meetings with families of pupils with a higher level of ALN.
+- Hold regular review meetings with families of pupils with a higher level of ALN.

 - Provide on-going training to teachers and teaching assistants in meeting pupils’ needs in the classroom.

-- Liaise closely with secondary schools at transition times to ensure ALN pupil information is clearly communicated so that the move to secondary school is as smoother as possible.
+- Liaise closely with secondary schools at transition times to ensure ALN pupil information is clearly communicated so that the move to secondary school is as smooth as possible.